flueke/mvme/doc/sphinx/source/analysis.rst

 outputs ``[unitMin, unitMax)`` interval.

 .. autofigure:: images/analysis_op_Calibration.png
     :scale-latex: 80%

 With *calibrate()*: ::

   Out = (In - lowerLimit) * (unitMax - unitMin) / (upperLimit - lowerLimit) + unitMin

+Limits can be specified individually for each address in the input array.
+Use the *Apply* button to set all addresses to the global min and max values.

+.. autofigure:: images/analysis_calibration_ui.png
+    :scale-latex: 80%

+    Calibration UI

 .. note::
     Calibration information can also be accessed from adjacent 1D histograms.
+    Refer to :ref:`Working with 1D Histograms
-    Refer to :ref:`analysis-histo1dsink` for details.
+    <analysis-working-with-1d-histos-calibration>` for details.

 .. _analysis-IndexSelector: